syncfusion-content/wpf-docs/wpf/PivotGrid/Localization.md

 **{Location of Program}\bin\debug\ar-AE(Arabic Culture)\MayAppName.resources.dll**

-Note> Make sure that the name of satellite assembly should be in the format *MyAppName.resources.dll* and the name of the *.resx file should be Syncfusion.PivotAnalysis.Wpf.ar-AE.resx* (Arabic).
+N> Make sure that the name of satellite assembly should be in the format *MyAppName.resources.dll* and the name of the *.resx file should be Syncfusion.PivotAnalysis.Wpf.ar-AE.resx* (Arabic).
 If the name of dll’s differs from your application name Localization will not work.

 ![](Localization-Images/PivotGrid Shows localization behaviour.png)